puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### 2. Tooling

-Set up the [Catalog Preview](https://forge.puppet.com/puppetlabs/catalog_preview) tool and the [Preview Report](https://github.com/puppetlabs/prosvc-preview_report) generator on a PE 3.8 Puppet master.
+Set up the [catalog preview](https://forge.puppet.com/puppetlabs/catalog_preview) module and the [preview report](https://github.com/puppetlabs/prosvc-preview_report) generator on a PE 3.8 Puppet master.

 #### PE 3.8 master

 You will need a Puppet Enterprise 3.8 master as it uses a version of Puppet (3.8.x) that can run with the Puppet 3 or 4 parser.

 A quick way to create the Puppet master is to use the [Puppet Debugging Kit and spin up its 3.8.5 master](https://github.com/Sharpie/puppet-debugging-kit/blob/83871b9afffa4ca14f011bfd4c2489725eb1bb31/config/vms.yaml.example#L31-L40) in Vagrant on your laptop (as shown below).
-A better solution, if you have the capacity, is to create a VM or physical server on the network that has access to your code base.
+A better solution, if you have the capacity, is to create a VM or physical server on the network with access to your code base.

 ```
 git clone https://github.com/Sharpie/puppet-debugging-kit.git